asaygom/asaygom/README.md

 5 years of experience in project planning, monitoring, progress control, database management and data analysis.
 Making use of Last Planner methodologies and BIM coordination.

-Among the latest skills acquired, I would highlight knowledge in HTML5, CSS, Bootstrap, JavaScript, React, GIT, GitHub and API management.
-At the same time learning Python, Flask, SQL, and more.
+Among the latest skills acquired, I would highlight knowledge in HTML5, CSS, Bootstrap, JavaScript, React, GIT, GitHub, API management, Python, Flask, SQL, and more.

 ## Technologies